Martin Entrance Foyer Stained Glass

 "While conceived in full color, the design is carefully planned to admit an abundance of illumination of the foyer, and to glorify that interior in sparkling color and light."

-Three of Robert Browning's best short poems are presented.
-Please take a moment to enjoy the beauty of these windows and to study their accompanying poetry.
+Three of Robert Browning's best short poems are represented in the Martin Entrance Foyer.
+Using the links below, please take a moment to enjoy the beauty of these windows and to study their accompanying poetry.

 - "Rabbi Ben Ezra" on the left ("Grow old along with me!
 The best is yet to be")